Trip Ideas

 The sight of the Milky Way or the Coma Star Cluster have entertained and sparked the imagination of humankind for thousands of years.
 However, dark skies aren’t only about those breathtaking views.
 Scientists have discovered that light pollution can have far-reaching effects, from increasing the risk of sleep disorders to disrupting ecosystems.
 For instance, artificial lights can disorient monarch butterflies’ navigation systems.

-Experts estimate that 80% of Americans and one-third of the global population can no longer see the Milky Way due to light pollution.
-As light pollution continues to increase, the Nevada County Arts Council, in partnership with the County of Nevada and the cities of Grass Valley and Nevada City, are celebrating Nevada County’s dark skies through the ‘Don’t be Afraid of the Dark’ photography contest.
+Experts estimate that 80% of Americans—and a third of the global population—can no longer see the Milky Way due to growing light pollution.
+In response, the Nevada County Arts Council, in partnership with Nevada City, the Truckee Cultural District, and the Town of Truckee, is shining a light on our disappearing night skies through the Don’t Be Afraid of the Dark photography contest.

 Inspire to Help